lensemerc/writing/MLP/QOTD/main/Season 1/Creatures of the Dark - Part 1/13+ The love, shining through.md

 "[i]Heck, maybe he really has some of alicorn blood in him,[/i]" Cadance wondered, eyeing that scorch.
 She was hoping that Blueblood would be knocked out for longer.
 "Ah, if it isn't you, good Prince Vladimir.
 What a sight for sore eyes.
 How do you fare?
 Does the night treat you well?"

-"Cadance, I was informed that my [i]Adjudicator[/i] is in your posession," Blueblood pointed his hoof almost threatingly, "Relinquish it to me at once."
+"Cadance, I was informed that my royal [i]Adjudicator[/i] is in your posession," Blueblood pointed his hoof almost threatingly, "I demand you to relinquish it to me at once!"

 "The [i]what[/i] now?"
 Cadance cocked her head, trying to withheld laughter, then looked under her wing, "Oh, you mean the sword!
 I'll keep it for now.
 Maybe you should be more aware of where you trying to stick it, dear brother," her smile was disarmingly innocent.